prebid/Prebid.js/modules/adserveradtargetBidAdapter.md

 * Advertiser domains

 # Mandatory Bidder Parameters
-The minimal requirements for the 'adtargetme' bid adapter to generate an outbound bid-request to our Adtargetme are:
+The minimal requirements for the 'adserveradtarget' bid adapter to generate an outbound bid-request to our AdserverAdtarget are:
 1. At least 1 banner adUnit
-2. Your Adtargetme site id **bidder.params**.**sid**
+2. Your AdserverAdtarget site id **bidder.params**.**sid**

 ## Example:
 ```javascript